 controls attribute on the

 video element).
-This practice ensures
+This practice

-video element allows child content for fallback purposes, such content is not
+video element allows child content for fallback purposes, such content is

-video element is not supported (e.g, in EPUB 2 user agents).
+video element (e.g., in EPUB 2 user